ekloneleuterio/facet-grid/docs/about.md

 ## Objective
 * This template is focused on the use of Python seaborn library
+* This stack will load an examples of code with all libraries needed for the use of facet-grid chart from seaborn library.
+* You need the insert your data to have real data charts.

 ## Prerequisites
 - Programming Language: Python :snake: